nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_codes.md

 <td>20010</td>
 <td>Negative</td>
 <td>Unrecognised Payload Recipient Organisation</td>
-<td>The Recipient Organisation identified in the payload, is not supported by this End Point (Receiving System).</td>
+<td>The Recipient Organisation identified in the Payload, is not supported by this End Point (Receiving System).</td>
 <tr>
 </tr>
 <td>20011</td>
 <td>Negative</td>
 <td>Unrecognised Payload Recipient Person</td>
-<td>The Recipient person identified in the payload, is not supported by this End Point (Receiving System).</td>
+<td>The Recipient person identified in the Payload, is not supported by this End Point (Receiving System).</td>
 </tr>
 <tr>
 <td>20012</td>
 <td>Negative</td>
 <td>Unauthorised Sender</td>
-<td>The Receiving system identified in the payload is configured to reject messages from unauthorised senders.
+<td>The Receiving system identified in the Payload is configured to reject messages from unauthorised senders.
 This code should not be used where the domain makes use of the “GP look-up” functionality in MESH.</td>
 </tr>
 <tr>
 <td>20013</td>